 1. Insights into the market and the problem being addressed

-When presenting your product idea, it would be wise to identify a problem within a specific market you are hoping to solve.
+When pitching your product idea, it would be wise to identify a problem within the target market that needs solving.

-Many design companies or large-scale injection molding companies serve a wide range of clients in a variety of industries.
+Many design firms or large-scale injection molding operations cater to a wide range of customers in numerous industries.

-Some of the entrepreneurs are first-time business owners who have never previously created or sold a product.
-In contrast, others are multinational firms that have created and sold many different products.
+Some entrepreneurs are first-time business owners who have never before created or sold a product.
+On the other hand, some multinational firms have extensive experience creating and marketing numerous different items.

-Solution-finding can be achieved by brainstorming new ways of solving a problem or studying existing products and finding ways to enhance them.
-In such a situation, you may examine the characteristics of a product you use at home or work – such as its ease of use, its loudness, its weight, its ergonomics, and so on.
+Solving problems can be done through brainstorming new methods of solving them or studying existing products to discover ways to enhance them.
+For instance, you might take into account characteristics like ease of use, loudness, weight, ergonomics etc. that you use at home or at work – such as its characteristics.

-However, to establish that there is a market challenge, innovators must first have gained some insight into the market itself.
-You can get first-hand experience by talking to people in the field or industry, or you can read product descriptions and reviews for that product.
+However, to truly understand a market challenge, innovators must first gain some insight into it.
+You can gain this perspective by speaking with professionals within the field or industry or reading product descriptions and reviews for that product.

 It is now time to present the insight gained by studying the market.